microsoft/ALAppExtensions/README.md

 # Microsoft AL application foundation modules and application add-ons for Microsoft Dynamics 365 Business Central
 Welcome to the ALAppExtension repository!

-This repo is a platform for Microsoft and our vibrant partner channel and community to work together to develop system modules and add-on apps in the AL language and to enable the general extensibility of Microsoft Dynamics 365 Business Central.
+This repo is a platform for Microsoft and our vibrant partner channel and community to work together to develop add-on apps in the AL language and to enable the general extensibility of Microsoft Dynamics 365 Business Central.

-We’re working to make the core application thinner, more extensible, and easier to localize by extracting more and more of our system logic into modules, forming a system application and application foundation, as well as extracting business logic into add-on and localization apps.
-As we go, we’ll publish the source code for the modules and apps in this repo.
-The modules and apps are open for contributions.
-The apps can furthermore serve as starting point for verticalizations or just as samples for developing apps.
+We’re working to make the core application thinner, more extensible, and easier to localize extracting business logic into add-on and localization apps.
+As we go, we’ll publish the source code for the apps in this repo.
+The apps are open for contributions and can furthermore serve as starting point for verticalizations or just as samples for developing apps.

+⚠ This repository is no longer a place to develop on the System Application or Developer Tools!
+The System Application is now fully developed in the [BCApps](https://github.com/microsoft/BCApps) repository.
+Please use that repository for all contributions to the System Application and Developer Tools. ⚠

 Microsoft will ship the contributions in upcoming releases of [Microsoft Dynamics 365 Business Central](https://dynamics.microsoft.com/en-us/business-central), where you’ll get to enjoy the effect of your contributions.